 Award Will Create SBIRT Training Center, Develop Curricula, and Measure Success

 Brooklyn, NY – SUNY Downstate Medical Center has received a $945,000 grant from the federal Substance Abuse and Mental Health Services Administration (SAMHSA) to create the SUNY Downstate SBIRT Training Center.

-The new center will train resident physicians in the Departments of Medicine, Family Medicine, and Psychiatry in the College of Medicine and physician assistant and midwifery students in the College of Health Related Professions in the skills necessary to provide evidence-based screening, brief intervention, and referral to treatment (SBIRT) to patients who are at risk for a substance abuse disorder.
+The new center will train resident physicians in the Departments of Medicine, Family Medicine, and Psychiatry in the College of Medicine and physician assistant and midwifery students in the School of Health Professions in the skills necessary to provide evidence-based screening, brief intervention, and referral to treatment (SBIRT) to patients who are at risk for a substance abuse disorder.

 Jack A. DeHovitz, MD, MPH, FACP, Distinguished Service Professor in the Department of Medicine, serves as principal investigator on the grant, which comes to SUNY Downstate via The Research Foundation for The State University of New York.